Legitimate expectation: Damages

-The payment of damages (monetary compensation) by a public authority is relevant to legitimate expectation in two ways.
+The payment of damages (monetary compensation) by a public authority is relevant to legitimate expectations in two ways.
 First, if the authority has voluntarily paid damages to an individual for breaching a legitimate expectation, the court could hold that the authority has not abused its power and thus there is no need to compel it to fulfil the expectation.
 Secondly, it has been suggested that upon finding that the authority has breached a legitimate expectation, instead of ordering the expectation to be given effect, the court could direct that damages be paid.
 However, a serious difficulty with this proposal is the fact that at present English law does not generally recognize monetary compensation as a remedy for breaches of public law.
 A person can only obtain damages if he or she also has a parallel cause of action in private law (for example, in the law of contract or tort), and the non-fulfilment of a legitimate expectation is only likely to give rise to such a cause of action on rare occasions.
 In R. v.
 Commissioners of Custom and Excise, ex parte F & I Services Ltd. (2001) Justice Sedley referred to the possibility of damages as a remedy, but commented:

 The view has been taken that damages are not a suitable remedy when the loss suffered by an individual cannot be assessed meaningfully, but if they can be quantified then ordering an authority to pay compensation is preferable to insisting that it act in a manner that it regards as not being in the public interest.
 However, fulfilment of the legitimate expectation should be the primary remedy.